DocumentationAPI ReferenceRelease Notes

 Bucket Name

-Note the name of the bucket you create as you will need to create the relevant permissions for applications and set it as an environment variable later on in the Helm chart.
+Note the name of the bucket you create as you will need to set it as the GENERAL.MODELS_BUCKET_NAME environment variable in the Helm chart.

 Kubernetes Configuration

-• Deepchecks currently supports Amazon Elastic Kubernetes Service (EKS) on EC2.
+• Amazon Elastic Kubernetes Service (EKS) on EC2

-• Deepchecks doesn't support Amazon EKS on Fargate.
+• Amazon EKS on Fargate is not supported

 We require you to install and configure the following Kubernetes tooling: